Know your body! Be your own health advocate!

 - A new pain in one spot that does not go away.

-!
 Remember, even if you find a lump or have other breast changes, it does not mean that you have breast cancer.
+Some of these symptoms can be attributed to a woman’s monthly cycle or other less serious conditions, such as mastitis.
 Confirmation of cancer can only be determined by microscopic examination of the tissue.